Do I need a fiber jack for AT&T fiber?

 No Extra Hardware Costs

-The fiber jack is not sold to the homeowner or any part of the customers’ owned equipment as part of the model.
-This means you are never going to be charged for the actual box or device at all let alone any additional fees, just your basic internet charges.
+The fiber jack is not sold to the homeowner or any part of the customer’s owned equipment as part of the model.
+This means you are never going to be charged for the actual box or device at all, let alone any additional fees, just your basic internet charges.

-It is important to mention that over time, AT&T is responsible for all maintenance, updates, or replacement of the fiber terminal as necessary.
+It is important to mention that over time, AT&T is responsible for all maintenance, updates, or replacements of the fiber terminal as necessary.
 The fiber jack you were given when you moved in is simply standard on-premise equipment – a product from AT&T necessary to deliver fiber speeds inside your house.

-I hope this helps to shed light on what kind of fiber jack hardware is necessary to install AT&T fiber internet and why it is so crucial to have it at home for fiber connection!
+I hope this helps to shed light on what kind of fiber jack hardware is necessary to install AT&T fiber internet and why it is so crucial to have it at home for a fiber connection!
 Let’s recap a few key points: Let’s recap a few key points:

-• You do need an ONT fiber jack to connect to AT&T Fiber
+- You do need an ONT fiber jack to connect to AT&T Fiber

-• AT&T provides the fiber jack and also incorporates the equipment during installation as a basic service.
+- AT&T provides the fiber jack and also incorporates the equipment during installation as a basic service.

-• Special fiber optical equipment facilitates a change of signals
+- Special fiber-optical equipment facilitates a change of signals

-• Again, if fiber hardware is needed for the network, no additional cost should be incurred.
+- Again, if fiber hardware is needed for the network, no additional cost should be incurred.

 Upgrade to faster, more reliable AT&T Fiber Internet today!
 Call us at +1 844-905-5002 and get connected with speeds that keep you ahead.